 Section 99 notices

-The APVMA can require a person to give information and produce documents or arrange for the analysis of chemical substances when it reasonably believes it is necessary to do so to protect the health and safety of human beings, to protect animals plants or things or the environment, or to prevent significant prejudice to trade or commerce between Australia and places outside Australia.
+The APVMA can require a person to give information, produce documents or arrange for the analysis of chemical substances by issuing a section 99 notice.
+This notice is issued when we believe it necessary to protect the health and safety of humans, animals, plants, the environment, or to prevent significant prejudice to trade or commerce between Australia and other countries.